Incarnations of the Doctor

 Tropes associated with the television series

-- Affectionate Nickname: The Eleventh later refers to him as "Captain Grumpy".
+- Affectionate Nickname: The Eleventh Doctor later refers to him as "Captain Grumpy".

 - All for Nothing: Subverted.
 In hindsight, putting Gallifrey in a pocket dimension may seem like delaying the inevitable as the Master destroyed it much later in his lifespan.
 However, no one knows if the Gallifreyans and Time Lords were 100% eliminated, or if they just fled to another world, while some were left behind to become CyberMasters.
-At least the planet itself is intact, and civilization can be rebuilt, and he managed to still give those trapped during the Time War some more time to live, no matter how long it was.
+At least the planet itself is still intact, their civilization can be rebuilt by any survivors, and he managed to still give those trapped during the Time War some more time to live, no matter how long it was.

 - Anti-Hero: Seemingly killed his own entire race, including children, to save the universe from their war with the Daleks.